-Didier Grumbach may not be a household name, but as chairman of the Fédération Française de la Couture, du Prêt-à-Porter des Couturiers et des Créateurs de Mode, and of the Chambre Syndicale de la Haute Couture, he is at the very epicentre of French, and global fashion.
+Didier Grumbach may not be a household name, but in his 16 years as chairman of the Fédération Française de la Couture, du Prêt-à-Porter des Couturiers et des Créateurs de Mode, and of the Chambre Syndicale de la Haute Couture, he was at the very epicentre of French, and global fashion.

-Grumbach is perfectly qualified for the role he took up in 1998.
-Discreet, esteemed, hugely knowledgeable (Grumbach served as director of studies to the Institut Français de la Mode and published Histoires de la Mode in 1993), and part of the Parisian scene for over 40 years, Monsieur Grumbach is responsible for managing the organising bodies of French fashion.
+Grumbach was perfectly qualified for the role he took up in 1998.
+Discreet, esteemed, hugely knowledgeable (Grumbach served as director of studies to the Institut Français de la Mode and published Histoires de la Mode in 1993), and part of the Parisian scene for over 40 years, Monsieur Grumbach was responsible for managing the organising bodies of French fashion.
+He stepped down in the summer of 2014.

 In 1966 Grumbach co-founded Saint-Laurent Rive Gauche, with Yves Saint-Laurent and Pierre Bergé.
 Grumbach would then go on to help establish Givenchy, working on the Givenchy Nouvelle Boutique with Hubert de Givenchy for five years, between 1968 and 1973.
 During this time he founded Créateurs & Industriels, a company intended to promote relationships between production companies and designers.